 Indulgenced Acts for the Poor Souls A partial indulgence can be obtained by devoutly visiting a cemetery and praying for the departed, even if the prayer is only mental.
 One can gain a plenary indulgence visiting a cemetery each day between November 1 and November 8.
 These indulgences are applicable only to the Souls in Purgatory.

 A plenary indulgence, again applicable only the Souls in Purgatory, is also granted when the faithful piously visit a church or a public oratory on November 2.
 In visiting the church or oratory, it is required, that one Our Father and the Creed be recited.

 A partial indulgence, applicable only to the Souls in Purgatory, can be obtained when the Eternal Rest (Requiem aeternam) is prayed.
-This is a good prayer to recite especially during the month of November:
+This can be prayed all year, but especially during the month of November:

 Eternal rest grant to them, O Lord, and let perpetual light shine upon them.
 May the souls of the faithful departed, through the mercy of God, rest in peace.
 Amen.

-It is a good devotion to pray for the departed all through the year, not just November.
-After these Souls in Purgatory are in heaven, they will intercede for us.
-We should all develop prayerful habits, such as praying the "Eternal Rest" prayer when passing cemeteries, to remind us of our eternal destiny and increase charity towards others.
+We should pray for the departed all through the year, not just November.
+After these souls in Purgatory are in heaven, they will intercede for us.
+Developing prayerful habits, such as praying the "Eternal Rest" prayer when passing cemeteries, will remind us of our eternal destiny and increase charity towards others.